Relintai/pandemonium_engine_docs/community/contributing/updating_the_class_reference.rst

 .. highlight:: shell

-The class reference is available online in the :ref:`classes <toc-class-ref>` section of the documentation and in the Godot editor, from the help menu.
+The class reference is available online in the `classes <toc-class-ref>` section of the documentation and in the Godot editor, from the help menu.

 In the class reference, some methods, variables, and signals lack descriptions.